Aug 2023

 3 genres, 26 brilliant mentors, and 26 extraordinary mentees later, we eventually emerged with a summer program we were proud to call our own.

-Now in its second consecutive year, SUNHOUSE has truly become the mentorship we wished we had as young writers.
+Now in its third consecutive year, SUNHOUSE has truly become the mentorship we wished we had as young writers.

 At SUNHOUSE, the way financial aid works is rather unique.